How Often to Foam Roll (Simple Weekly Guide)

 | Sunday | Rest | Optional | 5-10 min | Focus on the week's most worked areas |

 This template puts you at 5 to 7 rolling sessions per week, which is well within what most active adults can handle.
-If you are newer to training or foam rolling, scale back to the Monday, Wednesday, and Friday sessions until daily rolling feels natural.
+If you're newer to training or foam rolling, scale back to the Monday, Wednesday, and Friday sessions until daily rolling feels natural.

 ## How to Match Rolling Frequency to Your Goals

-To improve general flexibility and mobility, aim for 3 to 4 sessions per week, 10 minutes each, a dosage D'Amico A found to be optimal for flexibility advances in a review of foam rolling protocols ([D'Amico A, *International Journal of Sports Physical Therapy*, 2020](https://pubmed.ncbi.nlm.nih.gov/32507141)).
-Focus on whichever areas restrict your movement most.
-Usually that is hips, thoracic spine, and calves for most adults.
+**General flexibility and mobility** respond well to 3 to 4 sessions per week, 10 minutes each.
+I focus on the areas that restrict movement most, usually hips, thoracic spine, and calves for most adults.
 See [foam rolling for flexibility](/blog/foam-rolling-for-flexibility-guide) for targeted routines.

-To address muscle soreness and recovery, roll within 24 hours of a hard workout, then again at the 48-hour mark when soreness typically peaks.
+**Muscle soreness and recovery:** I've found the best results when rolling within 24 hours of a hard workout, then again at the 48-hour mark when soreness typically peaks.
 Two targeted sessions are more effective than one marathon roll.
-See [foam rolling for sore muscles](/blog/foam-rolling-for-sore-muscles-recovery-guide).
+See [foam rolling for sore muscles](/blog/foam-rolling-for-sore-muscles-recovery-guide) for recovery techniques.

-Stress and tension relief can come from even just 5 minutes of thoracic spine rolling and shoulder work in the evening.
+**Stress and tension relief** can be achieved with just 5 minutes of thoracic spine rolling and shoulder work in the evening.
 This one is underrated for people who sit at a desk all day.

-After post-surgery or rehab, always follow your physical therapist's guidance.
-Foam rolling can be part of a structured recovery plan, but the frequency and target areas need to be individualized.
+**Post-surgery or rehab:** Always follow your physical therapist's guidance.
+Foam rolling can be part of a structured recovery plan, but how often to foam roll and which target areas need to be individualized to your situation.

 Consistency beats intensity here.
 Five minutes of foam rolling every day for a month will do more for your tissue quality than one hour-long session per week.
 The body responds to regular stimulation.
-That is true for strength training, flexibility work, and soft tissue work alike.
+That's true for strength training, flexibility work, and soft tissue work alike.

 Start with 3 days a week, pay attention to how your body responds, and work up from there.
-You will know you have found the right frequency when rolling becomes a non-negotiable part of your routine.
-Not because someone told you to, but because you notice the difference when you skip it.
+You'll know you've found the right frequency when rolling becomes a non-negotiable part of your routine, not because someone told you to, but because you notice the difference when you skip it.

 ## Key Takeaways